claudyAi/sdscrayon-flaskapi/README.md

 The Flask server will be running on [http://127.0.0.1:5000](http://127.0.0.1:5000).

+Uploaded shapefiles and TIF files will be saved in `data` folder and predicted TIF files will be saved in `preds` folder.

 ### Debug Error

 If you happen to encounter an error: `errno: -4071` with `code: 'EINVAL'` related to `syscall:readlink`.
 Deleting the `.next` folder and re-running `npm run dev` can sometimes resolve such issues related to corrupted build artifacts or symbolic links.